Glossary of religious and spiritual terms

 the symbols, deities, seasonal days of celebration of an ancient European Celtic religion.
 Wiccans are

-prohibited from using magic to harm others; they do not believe in the
+prohibited from using magic to harm or manipulate others; they do not believe in the

 existence of Satan or demons.